Harris' Website

 How do you make Braille for languages around the world?

 Braille was invented by Louis Braille in the 19th century to write allow blind people to read the French alphabet, and it was soon adapted to other major languages around the world.
 Generally, Braille is similar across languages; for example, the Braille symbol ⠙ represents the letter D in Spanish Braille, D in Italian Braille, D in Indonesian Braille, and even the equivalent letter Delta (Δ) in Greek Braille.
 In 1953 UNESCO established international standards regarding the uniformity of braille alphabets which govern patterns to follow for the creation of new Braille alphabets.
+I reach out to communities around the world and follow UNESCO's guidelines to develop new Braille alphabets to help visually-impaired people.

 What inspired you to make Braille for different languages?

-After reading about how Braille works in different languages, I wanted to develop it for
+After reading about how Braille works in different languages, I wanted to develop it for smaller languages in order to help aid their revitalization and do my part to help reverse the global trend of language loss.

 Are you blind or is anyone in your family blind?